Asbestosis

 When should I see a healthcare provider?

-Contact your healthcare provider if you’ve been exposed to asbestos and have trouble breathing, chest discomfort or a cough that doesn’t go away.
-Be sure to tell your doctor about your asbestos exposure, even if it’s second-hand.
+Contact your healthcare provider if you’ve had exposure to asbestos and have trouble breathing, chest discomfort or a cough that doesn’t go away.
+Be sure to tell your provider about your asbestos exposure, even if it’s secondhand.

 What is the difference between asbestosis and mesothelioma?